 Make the pie crust and set aside.

 Peel and slice the apples.
 Toss with 2 tblsp brown sugar, 2 tblsp flour, and 1 tsp cinnamon.
 Then mix with sour cream.
-Fill bottom of pie pan.
+Fill bottom of pie pan with the apple mixture.

 In a bowl, add 2 tblsp brown sugar, 2 tblsp flour, 2 tblsp melted butter, and 1 tsp cinnamon.
 The mixture should be crumbly.
 Sprinkle on top of the pie.
 You can double this part if you want an extra sugary-cinnamony layer on top.

-Bake at 350 degrees for an hour to an hour and a half until a knife inserted into center doesn't come out goopy.
+Bake at 350 degrees for an hour to an hour and a half until a knife inserted into center comes out clean.

 My other pie recipes: